salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 ## Element.prototype.innerHTML setter

-The [`Element.innerHTML`](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) property gets or sets the HTML or XML markup contained within the element.
+The [`Element.prototype.innerHTML`](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) property gets or sets the HTML or XML markup contained within the element.

-You can set `Element.innerHTML` to replace DOM inside the element with nodes parsed from the given specified text as HTML.
+You can set `Element.prototype.innerHTML` to replace DOM inside the element with nodes parsed from the given specified text as HTML.

 Lightning Web Security runs in the main window, where the `<html>`, `<head>`, and `<body>` elements are shared.
 Malicious code can replace the DOM of the `<head>` and `<body>` elements, corrupting the DOM.